Writing Tasks

 file:

-Cirrus CI encrypts variables with a unique per repository 256-bit encryption key so forks and even repositories within
+Cirrus CI encrypts variables with a unique per-repository 256-bit encryption key, so that forks and even repositories within

 the same organization cannot re-use them. qwerty239abc